In January 2011, XOMA announced an agreement with Servier to jointly develop and commercialize gevokizumab. Key elements of this agreement include:

 XOMA has earned revenue from multiple licensing agreements and development collaborations related to its antibody technologies.
 XOMA's technologies have contributed to the success of marketed antibody products, including LUCENTIS ® (ranibizumab injection) for wet age-related macular degeneration and CIMZIA ® (certolizumab pegol) for rheumatoid arthritis and Crohn's disease.

 The company has a premier antibody discovery and development platform that incorporates leading capabilities in antibody phage display, library construction, proprietary antibody humanization and affinity enhancement and Bacterial Cell Expression (BCE) technologies.
-BCE is a key breakthrough biotechnology for the discovery and manufacturing of antibodies and other proteins.
+BCE was a key breakthrough biotechnology for the discovery and manufacturing of antibodies and other proteins.
 As a result, 60 pharmaceutical and biotechnology companies have signed licenses to XOMA’s BCE technology.